-This research project uses evidence from all four of our cohort studies to investigate the short- and long-term health impacts of alcohol.
-The project is part of the Cross Cohort Research Programme.
+This research project used evidence from all four of our cohort studies to investigate the short- and long-term health impacts of alcohol.
+The project was part of the Cross Cohort Research Programme.

 Alcohol use across the life course: links with health and wellbeing

 Alcohol is a key risk factor for chronic disease, injury and death, and is therefore of significant policy relevance.
 It raises key questions about causal processes, such as selection.
 Health guidance, policy, and early prevention require solid evidence about timing and mechanisms of dangers (or benefits) of drinking.